khakhalin/notes/side/strange_animals.md

 # Strange creatures
 A collection of weird animals (and plants) that make you think "how come I've never head about it!"

-#fun
+#fun #bio

 That plant that looks like a blob
 Those giant unicellular plants
 That copepod (?) with eyes like scopes

-**Jacana** - an african bird with giant legs that looks like it has 6 legs, as it carries its chicks under its wings.
+**Jacana** - an african bird with giant legs that also looks as if it had 6 legs, as it thpically carries its (rather large) chicks under its wings.

 **Epomis** - a beetle larva that tries to get swallowed by a frog, then eats it from inside. [ref](https://www.wired.com/2016/01/absurd-creature-of-the-week-this-toad-isnt-eating-a-bug-the-bug-is-eating-it/)